Clément Novalak: 2021

-During November 2021, MP Motorsport announced that Novalak would replace Lirim Zendeli for the final 2 races of the 2021 season and contest the full season with them in 2022.
+During November 2021, MP Motorsport announced that Novalak would replace Lirim Zendeli for the final two races of the 2021 season and contest the full season with them in 2022.
 His best finish ended up being 14th, which he achieved in three separate races.

 2022

 Novalak driving the Dallara F2 2018 during the 2022 Spielberg Formula 2 round.

 For the 2022 season, Novalak would be partnered by Felipe Drugovich.
-The Frenchman started his season out slowly, having to wait until the round at Imola for his first points in the category.
+He started his season out slowly, having to wait until the round at Imola for his first points in the category.
 More points would follow in Barcelona, where Novalak took fifth place in the feature race, although this would be his final top-ten finish for the subsequent four rounds.
 After the summer break, Novalak scored his only podium of the year, finishing second in the sprint race at Zandvoort.
 He ended his season 14th in the drivers' standings, helping MP to win the teams' title.

 2023

 Novalak driving for Trident during the 2023 Spielberg Formula 2 round.

 Shortly before the 2022 post-season test, Novalak was announced to be reuniting with Trident for the 2023 season.
 Partnering him would be Czech rookie Roman Staněk.

 The opening three rounds yielded little success, as Novalak continued to struggle in qualifying, leaving him with a best finish of eleventh at Melbourne.
 Chaos near the end of the Baku sprint race enabled the Frenchman to score his first points, which he described as a relief, whilst also stating that it had been "a weekend of what could have been" due to his starting spot of 19th.
-Top ten finishes eluded Novalak during the subsequent rounds, although the round in Austria brought a highlight: despite qualifying in 20th, a decision to start on dry tyres benefited Novalak, who was able to gain a heap of positions on a drying track, leading him on to finish third.
+Top-ten finishes eluded Novalak during the subsequent rounds, although the round in Austria brought a highlight: despite qualifying in 20th, a decision to start on dry tyres benefited Novalak, who was able to gain a heap of positions on a drying track, leading him on to finish third.
 However, post-race inspections found that the car's rear tyre pressures were below the legal limit, forcing the race officials to disqualify Novalak.

 Three further events without points followed, including a mistake at Budapest, where Novalak lost control under breaking during Saturday's sprint race and collided into Ralph Boschung, earning himself a five-place grid penalty.
 In Zandvoort, Novalak ended up with a starting spot of 13th after bringing the qualifying session to an early end, having hit the barrier on the exit of turn three.
 On Sunday, the seas parted for the French driver, who found himself in the lead, having stopped shortly before a safety car intervention.
 He would hold off Zane Maloney for the remainder of the contest, creating a gap before taking his maiden win in Formula 2.

 Novalak left Trident prior to the season finale at Yas Marina and was replaced by Formula 3 graduate Paul Aron.